TerragonDE/OpenFOAM/README.md

 # OpenFOAM
 Sample OpenFOAM Cases

+All cases are built on:
-All cases expect the names "inlet", "outlet" and "walls" in the mesh and use only water and air.
+1. Mesh with face-names "inlet", "outlet" and "walls"
+2. Gravity in z-axis
+3. Only water and air phases

 Workflow:
 1. Create a Geometry in FreeCAD or any other CAD Application, export STP file